mosjs/mos/plugins/mos-plugin-example/README.md

 ## Usage

-There is an [example.js](./example.js) file in the current directory.
+There is an [example/index.js](./example/index.js) file in this module.
 Its content is:

 ``` js
 'use strict'